 Find out more here.

-You can join online here to become a member.
+You can join online here.
 You can also sign up in our shop in Kilmainham, Dublin 8.

 Membership is €15 for individuals and €20 for households of up to four per year.
 There is a concession rate available for unwaged, students and senior citizens of €10 annually.
 When you first become a member, you also purchase one Ordinary Share for €1.